sakuli/Docs/content/enterprise_features/sakuli-dashboard-openshift.md

 ## Set up the Sakuli Dashboard using a ready to use template {#oc-dashboard-template}

-An XL Sakuli license key is required to start the Sakuli dashboard.
-You can add your license key with a secret, which is then referenced to the deployment in the template.
+The Sakuli Dashboard OpenShift template references the Sakuli license key via a secret.
+So before applying the template, please add your license key secret first.

 {{<highlight bash>}}
 oc create secret generic sakuli-license-key \